zsoltc/gradient-generator/README.md

 A small JavaScript library for creating smooth gradients.

 ## What is it?
 A library which you can use to map values between 0.0 and 1.0 to colors by defining gradients.
-For example you can turn the output of a [noise](https://github.com/josephg/noisejs) function to a nicely colored image:
+For example you can turn the output of a [noise](https://github.com/zsoltc/worley-noise) function into a nicely colored image:

 ![alt tag](img/noise-gray.png) ![alt tag](img/noise-color.png)